electric-sql/pglite/multi-session-worker-multi-memory-design.md

 `__wasm_apply_data_relocs` and related dylink relocation paths write absolute memory-0 addresses and require explicit transformer allowlisting and fixtures.

 A transformed extension is also correct in classic single-user mode as a degenerate tagged ABI: allocators produce only memory-0 pointers and generic dispatch selects memory 0.
-The classic loader can provide tiny dummy memories for unused imports.
+The classic stamping declares compatible non-shared memory imports, so the loader binds the classic module's own memory object at indices 0, 1, and 2.
+Tags `10` and `11` are never produced, and the aliases add no backing stores or V8 guard reservations.
 However, shared and unshared import types are invariant and mismatches fail instantiation; the stampings differ by only memory limit-flag bytes but still require either a verified load-time restamp or dual-stamped artifacts.

 Unified transformed artifacts also inherit the multi-memory engine floor.
 Initial rollout therefore dual-publishes untransformed classic and statically linked/transformed postmaster families from one build pipeline.
 Node convergence can occur when classic support no longer includes Node 20; browser convergence waits for Safari multi-memory.
 Running transformed extensions in classic mode and diffing them against untransformed builds provides an ongoing transform-soundness harness.